mlevans0/altmetric-details-page-api-docs/source/shared/fetch/citation/citation.rst

      - Source for the abstract (e.g PUBMED).
    * - ``links``
      - string[]
-     - Collection of link that point to this research output.
+     - Collection of links that point to all seen versions of this article..
    * - ``first_seen_on``
      - date
-     -
+     - Date that Altmetric first tracked a share or mention of this article.
    * - ``issue``
      - string
      -